public class GooseAdapter implements Quackable {

 - This declares a member variable named

-of type Observable
+observable of type Observable.

 - It is used to manage observers interested in the quacking events of this goose adapter.